ucb-bar/dsptools/README.md

 This repository hopefully serves as a good starting point for making and easily testing your various DSP generators *(1 generator at a time)*.
 See [UC Berkeley Chisel](https://chisel.eecs.berkeley.edu) homepage for more information about Chisel.

+For a list of common errors, check out the [wiki page](https://github.com/ucb-bar/dsptools/wiki/Common-Errors).
+Feel free to add your own!

 ----------

 Key Enhancements